 Make Sure Your Resume Follows Industry Standards

-Of course, crafting your resume is an art, not a science, and there are millions of how-to articles and Microsoft Word templates out there.
-Read the job descriptions you’re applying for carefully and research the resume conventions for your particular industry before applying if you want the best results.
+Of course, crafting your resume is an art, not a science.
+There are millions of how-to articles and Microsoft Word templates out there.
+For best results, read job descriptions carefully and research the resume conventions for your particular industry.

-For instance, in some sectors, resumes more than a page long go directly in the trash, where in others, a one-page resume is evidence of anemic professional experience.
+For example, in some sectors, resumes more than a page go directly in the trash.
+In others, a one-page resume is evidence of anemic professional experience.

 For more information on how to craft your resume, GFCGlobal is a free educational resource with tutorials on this, business software programs and other career education resources.